MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Microsoft Dynamics 365 Virtual Agent for Customer Service empowers customer teams to quickly and easily create powerful bots using a guided, no-code graphical experience – all without the need for data scientists or developers.
+Microsoft Dynamics 365 Virtual Agent for Customer Service empowers customer teams to quickly and easily create powerful bots using a guided no-code graphical experience—all without the need for data scientists or developers.

-This guide will take you through the end-to-end experience of creating a bot for the first time, adding custom topics to your bot, testing content changes in real-time, deploying your bot to a test page, and analyzing the performance of your bot after it’s been deployed.
-You can also [view this video](http://go.microsoft.com/fwlink/?linkid=2062988) that works through the end-to-end process.
+This guide takes you through the end-to-end experience of creating a bot for the first time, adding custom topics to your bot, testing content changes in real time, deploying your bot to a test page, and analyzing the performance of your bot after it’s been deployed.
+You can also [view the How to Create, Test, and Deploy a Virtual Agent video](http://go.microsoft.com/fwlink/?linkid=2062988), which works through the end-to-end process.

-## Creating your first bot
+## Create your first bot

 1. Navigate to [http://aka.ms/virtual-agent](http://aka.ms/virtual-agent) in your browser to begin.
 Supported browsers include Edge, Chrome, and Firefox.
 On the website, select **Try Preview**, then sign-in with your work email address.
 Please note that personal Microsoft accounts aren't supported currently.
     ![Sign up page](media/sign-up-screen.png)